json-schema-org/website/pages/md-style-guide.md

 title: JSON Schema documentation style guide
 ---

-# JSON Schema style guide
+# JSON Schema documentation style guide

-Welcome to the JSON Schema!
-This guide is intended for use by project contributors.
-It provides guidelines for the text-formatting conventions of our documentation.
+Welcome to JSON Schema!
+This guide is intended for project contributors and provides guidelines for the text-formatting conventions of our documentation.
 The purpose of this style guide is to create consistency throughout our documentation, so make sure to read and follow it carefully.

 ## Our preferred style guide

 We use the [Google developer documentation style guide](https://developers.google.com/style) as our default guide.
 For a quick summary, see the [Google style guide highlights](https://developers.google.com/style/highlights).
-This document describes customizations to the Google developers style guide sepcific to the JSON Schema documentation.
+This document describes customizations to the Google developers style guide specific to the JSON Schema documentation.

 The JSON Schema documentation uses American spelling and our preferred dictionary is the [American Heritage Dictionary](https://ahdictionary.com/).